vyomasystems-lab/challenges-NAvi349/level1_design1/README.md

 # MUX Verification

+This MUX has 31 inputs and 5 select lines.

 ## Verification Environment

 - Input - Drive all the inputs to one of the possible logic values.
 Here all the inputs with the value ```01```.